Stand with Ukraine flag

 The generation of credentialsId is done as follows:

-Where $CERTIFICATE_COMMON_NAME is the common name of the certificate from the chain.
+Where $CERTIFICATE_COMMON_NAME is the common name of the certificate from the chain, $CERTIFICATE_COMMON_NAME_REGEX is a regex-based string that should be matched with the certificate’s CN from the chain.

 Strategies